Serapis flag

 There are five known illustrations of U.S. flags with tri-color stripes.
 Tri-colored stripes appeared in various European almanacs into the 19th century, featuring stars with 4, 5, or 6 points and arranged in various patterns.
 The Serapis flag is distinctive because of the four, irregularly placed blue stripes and 8-pointed stars.
-Although it was flown as a U.S. Ensign and was recognized as such by a foreign nation, it did not meet the Congressional description of U.S. flags under the Flag Resolution of 1777, which specified "alternate red and white" stripes.
+Although it was flown as a United States Ensign and was recognized as such by a foreign nation, it did not meet the Congressional description of U.S. flags under the Flag Resolution of 1777, which specified "alternate red and white" stripes.

 The Serapis flag is also known as the "Franklin flag" due to the description given by Ambassador Franklin.
 It was featured on a 33¢ postage stamp issued in 2000, as a part of the U.S. Postal Service's Stars and Stripes series.
 The stamp was titled "John Paul Jones flag."
 The Franklin Flag is also recognized by the United States Army as the official flag of the 111th Infantry Regiment, which is known as "The Associators", and was founded by Benjamin Franklin in 1747.
 The flag was carried into battle during Operation Iraqi Freedom in 2009 by 1-111th Infantry, 56th Stryker Brigade Combat Team, 28th Infantry Division.
 The 111th Infantry Regiment is the only U.S. Army unit authorized to carry the Franklin (aka "Serapis") flag.

 This flag, along with the First Navy Jack, is featured on the crest of the USS John Paul Jones (DDG-53).

 The Serapis design remains popular among historic U.S. flag displays, and is offered by many flag vendors.